Why should I get tested?

 The basic $49 test tells you your deep ancestry (called Haplogroup - think 1,000s and 10,000s of years).
 The haplogroup will give you an idea of the migrations of your ancestral family from earliest times and can confirm Native American, African or Jewish ancestry.

 In addition, you can identify families that do not share a recent common ancestor with you and can usually confirm known paper trails.
 It will also provide an indication of the families who may share a recent common ancestor with you.

 A 12 marker test is insufficient for broad genealogical purposes, for confirming relationship to families where there is no connecting paper trail, or confirming relations with different surnames.
 These goals require more markers.

 How do I fill out the FTDNA order form?

 The order form is in two parts that you can think of as pages.

-- Put your email address in the first position, as this is how you will know what is happening.
+Put your email address in the first position, as this is how you will know control the kit.
 (Be sure the person you sponsor includes your email address if they place the order)

-- You can list the person your sponsor's email address as the additional address
+You can list the email address of the person you are sponsoring in the second email address field.

 If you have someone who is terribly concerned about their privacy, you can list your own name in the order or you can list the name of their earliest ancestor.
 (When the kit isn’t in the tester's name or address, they aren’t associated with the sample other than through your knowledge. )